Our office has been working on the rights of children who experience Domestic Abuse for a number of years.

 - Issues in the justice system may be affecting domestic abuse cases.
 Delays in court processes and the transition of children’s hearings to being held online may both impact on children’s rights to safety and participation.

 In 2013, we commissioned research on whether children’s views are heard in court proceedings around contact.

-As part of Power Up/Power Down project, the children also created an image of a Super Listener, highlighting the qualities they thought were important for adults working with children to have.
+The children created an image of a Super Listener as part of the project.
+It highlighted the qualities they thought were important for adults working with children to have:

 Our research and Power Up Power Down have also informed our work on the Family Justice Modernisation Strategy and the Children (Scotland) Bill.